-You can test 5 days before your missed period and also use it alongside the free Modern Fertility App to track your cycle and get recommendations on when to test.
+You can test pregnancy early – up to 6 days before your missed period – and also use it alongside the free Modern Fertility App to track your cycle and get recommendations on when to test.

 Here, we’ll explain exactly what happens in your body during early pregnancy and how the Modern Fertility Pregnancy Test works.